Shohei Ohtani's 50th homer ball can be sold, judge says - Los Angeles Times

 Advertisement

 Davidov’s attorney, Devon Workman, confirmed the agreement to The Times on Wednesday.
-Goldin Auctions and attorneys for Zacek and Matus did not immediately respond to requests for comment.
+Attorneys for Zacek and Matus did not immediately respond to requests for comment.

 Dodgers star Shohei Ohtani doesn’t have his 50-50 home run ball.
 Neither do these Marlins fans who got their hands on it.
 It may be worth $500,000 or more.